What is Clinical Psychology Forum?

 We normally like to publish an email address and Twitter handle where readers might contact the authors individually.

 Additional contact details - email, Twitter, telephone, mobile - would be advantageous.
-Indeed, an email address is almost essential since reviewers will probably want to contact you that way.

 If you have provided a postal address and it is a home address or address that you wish to remain confidential, please can you ensure that this is clearly indicated on your manuscript